-This page is designed to provide policy documentations from Baltimore City Public School System (BCPSS) and policy recommendations from TDP about policy related to community and parent involvement.
+This page is designed to provide policy documents from Baltimore City Public School System (BCPSS), policy recommendations from TDP and guidelines on how to prepare your own testimony.

 For more BCPSS policies visit Baltimore City Board of School Commissioners - BoardDoc